redstrate/Kawari/USAGE.md

 $ caddy run --config resources/Caddyfile
 ```

-This Caddyfile hosts several domains, most notably `ffxiv.localhost`, on port 80.
+This Caddyfile hosts several domains required for normal operation, most notably `ffxiv.localhost`, on port 80.
 If you get a "permission denied" error starting Caddy, you must either start Caddy with elevated privileges (`sudo`) or set the `CAP_NET_BIND_SERVICE` capability.
 See [here](https://caddyserver.com/docs/quick-starts/caddyfile) for more information on how to do this.

 ## Logging in

-### Account Setup

-You need to create an account first, which can be done on http://ffxiv.localhost/.
-Then you can login with any of the following methods:

-### Astra

-[Astra](https://github.com/redstrate/Astra) is the only launcher known to fully implement the login process, and it requires compiling the unreleased master branch. **If you don't know what any of that means, then wait for a new release of Astra before trying Kawari.**

-1. Enable "Developer Settings" under "General".
-2. Under "Developer Settings", enter the addresses of your servers in the section indicated below.
-If you used the default Caddy setup, tapping the "Set to localhost" button will fill these fields for you with the correct addresses.
-3. In "Game Server" and "Game Server Port", set it to "127.0.0.1" and "7000" respectively.
-This is the address and port of your **Lobby** server.

-Any username and password combination will work, as there is no actual login database yet.
-In the client, make sure to select the **Aether data center**.

-### Manual

-Advanced users can specify required command line arguments directly to the game executable.
-This skips most of the Kawari login process and should only be used as a last resort.
-You also need a valid SID, which you can get by logging in through http://ffxiv.localhost and grabbing your `cis_sessid` cookie.

-In this example, lobby number 4 will replace the **Aether data center**, but the other data centers will still try (and fail) to connect.

-* `DEV.LobbyHost04=127.0.0.1`
-* `DEV.LobbyPort04=7000`
-* `DEV.TestSID=your_cis_sessid`

-Some other launchers (like XIVLauncher) will allow you to specify these extra arguments, but they will still authenticate to the retail servers.
-You can still connect to Kawari with this way, but **make sure to specify your own session ID, or your retail account's session ID will be sent to the lobby server**!
+Navigate to [http://ffxiv.localhost](http://ffxiv.localhost), and register for an account.
+In order to actually log in, navigate to the Setup page and follow the instructions there.

 ## Importing characters from retail